“Dr Ana Attlee is a systems architect working at the intersection of property, research, regeneration, and purpose-driven enterprise.

-I design structures — academic, economic, ecological — that turn complex ideas into lasting impact.”
+I design structures — academic, economic, ecological — that turn complex ideas into lasting impact without burn out.
+I help you scale your property portfolio & business with proven systems”

 Work spans:

-Research & knowledge systems · Regenerative enterprise · Property & housing infrastructure · Permaculture & land
+Property investment, Emergency housing & housing infrastructure.
+Research & knowledge systems · Regenerative enterprise · Permaculture & land stewardship

 Experience includes: